 Square Footages

 *Finished footage is measured to the outside of the exterior walls.
-(Note the thickness of these exterior finished are not included in the control dimension calculations noted above).

 *Walls and typical construction within that exterior wall boundary are included.
 Finished footage is basically a gross area, not a net net interior wall to wall area.
 Note room sizes (below) are a net wall finish to wall finish dimension.

-*Finished footage must be conditioned.
+*Finished footage must be conditioned (heated and or cooled).

-*Finished footage must follow the code rules for “habitable space per the IRC.
+*Finished footage must follow the code rules for “habitable space” per the IRC.
 See section R303 Light, Ventilation and Heating, Section R304 Min Room Areas, Section R305 Ceiling Height.

 *Lower level and basement footage is complicated.
 It being included is usually conditional on the exact grade condition and amount of daylight/glass present.
 See the design guide d6.4 for a graphic interpretation.
 And check with the local realtor association.
+Sometimes finished square footage in lower levels is devalued, and may or may not be included.
+This project includes finished square footage with a useful function located in a lower level qualifying as a story (a walkout basement).
+This project does not include space designated for utilities and mechanical equipment.

 *Finished footage does not require a high level of finish to be included.
+Wall covering of some kind on the studs and electrical switches, lights, outlets are usually required, and sometimes floor covering.

 *Stair area can be included for both the departure and arrival floors.